Karla Pollmann

-Karla Pollmann (born 1963) is the President of the University of Tübingen in Germany, an office she has held since 1 October 2022.
+Karla Friedel Lore Pollmann (born 21 October 1963) is the President of the University of Tübingen in Germany, an office she has held since 1 October 2022.
 Previously she was the Dean of Arts at the University of Bristol, where she worked in both the department of Classics and Ancient History and the department of Religion and Theology.
 Her research covers Classical to Late Antiquity, patristics, the history of exegesis and hermeneutics, and the thought of Augustine of Hippo and its reception.

-Education
+Early life and education

+Pollmann was born Karla Friedel Lore Pollmann on 21 October 1963 in Tübingen, Germany.

-She studied Classics, Divinity, and Education at the Universities of Tübingen, Munich, Cambridge, and Bochum, receiving her PhD in Classics from the Ruhr University Bochum in 1990.
+She studied Classics, Divinity, and Education at the University of Tübingen, LMU Munich, the University of Cambridge, and the Ruhr University Bochum, receiving her PhD in Classics from the Ruhr University Bochum in 1990.

 Career

 Pollmann began her career as an assistant professor first at Bielefeld University (1990–91), then at the University of Konstanz (1991–95), teaching Latin.
 She spent some time on postdoctoral studies at University College London, funded by an Alexander von Humboldt award (1993–95).
 In 1994, she finished her Habilitation at Konstanz, and she moved to the University of St Andrews to take up a post as a lecturer in Classics (1995–2000).
 In 2000, she was promoted to the rank of Professor.

 Pollmann is a visiting professor at many institutions, including the University of Vienna, the University of British Columbia (Green College), Wolfson College Oxford, the Institute for Advanced Study in Princeton, New Jersey, the Netherlands Institute for Advanced Study, and the University of Århus, where she has been made an adjunct professor.
 She was elected professor extraordinary at Stellenbosch University for 2011–2013.
 In 2014 she founded the Centre for Early Christianity and its Reception at the University of Kent, and was Director of the school between 2014 and 2016.
 She was a professor of Classics and the head of the School of Humanities at the University of Reading.
 From 2018 onwards, Pollmann has been the Dean of Arts at the University of Bristol.

 Pollmann is a college peer review member of the Arts and Humanities Research Council and has served on various of its panels.
 She is on the editorial or advisory board of several journals and encyclopedias, including Societies, Oxford Journal of Reception Studies, Millennium, Journal of Ancient Christianity, Lexikon der Bibelhermeneutik, Augustiniana, Hypomnemata, and Thoemmes Dictionary of British Classicists: 1500-1960, and is editor-in-chief of the international and interdisciplinary Oxford Guide to the Historical Reception of Augustine.